shwilliam/shwilliam.github.io/content/pages/about/content.md

 <br />

-For more of my work and to see what I'm currently up to, check my [GitHub](https://github.com/shwilliam), or find me retweeting stuff as [@werlliam](https://twitter.com/werlliam).
+For more of my work and to see what I'm currently up to, check my [GitHub](https://github.com/shwilliam), or find me retweeting stuff on Twitter [here](https://twitter.com/werlliam).